| Ivory and wooden labels are

 the left one containing royal name, official's name and titles

+and finally the type, quality and amount of the stored commodity.
 By the reign of Djet the year hieroglyph (rnpt) appears on the right

 of the label, often starting from nearby the hole on the upper right